 The surveyed ITSM professionals were similarly bullish about what they know about their business’ goals and objectives, plus the role that IT and ITSM play in helping to deliver against them (see Figure 2).

 The distribution of this question’s responses is very similar to that of Figure 1 except for the “I have a thorough understanding of my company’s operations” response-choice which lost 9% and the “I’m unhappy with how little I know and would like to know more” response-choice which gained 9% (in terms of responses).
-With this likely indicative of industry-wide issues in cascading business goals and objectives to those in operational roles within the IT organization which, unlike more operational knowledge, can be intentionally, or unintentionally, shielded from staff.
+With these ITSM statistics likely indicative of industry-wide issues in cascading business goals and objectives to those in operational roles within the IT organization which, unlike more operational knowledge, can be intentionally, or unintentionally, shielded from staff.

 Figure 2: How would you rate your knowledge of your company’s business goals and objectives, and how you contribute to them?